Gotra (wasp)

 Gotra is a genus of ichneumonid wasps in the subfamily Cryptinae.
 There are at least 40 described species in Gotra.

 Description and identification

 Gotra is distinguished from other genera in the subtribe Mesostenina by having apical margin of the clypeus evenly arched but without a median tooth.

 Distribution

 Species in the genus are found in Northeast Asia, Indomalaya, Australasia, and Madagascar.

 Species

-The following are 40 species of Gotra:
+The following species are included in the genus: